Kong/docs.konghq.com/app/enterprise/2.2.x/deployment/installation/kong-on-kubernetes.md

     $ helm repo update
     ```

 ## Step 4.
-Configure Kong Enterprise Docker registry access
+Configure Docker registry access
-Set up Docker credentials to allow Kubernetes nodes to pull down the Kong Enterprise Docker image, which is hosted in a private repository.
-You receive credentials for the Kong Enterprise Docker image when you sign up for Kong Enterprise.
+Set up Docker credentials to allow Kubernetes nodes to pull down the {{site.ee_product_name}} Docker image, which is hosted in a private repository.
+You receive credentials for the Docker image when you sign up for {{site.konnect_product_name}}.

 {% navtabs %}
 {% navtab kubectl %}